-“It was in 1555 that a Nicolas Moët bought the territory of Brouillet and became its ‘Seigneur’ [ie. Lord].
-But the Moët family did not take up residence there but used it only as an occasional place to visit.
-Only a century later did Jean Moët take over the property as his permanent residence: the transaction is to be found in the deeds dated 1662.
-Many times, no doubt, Jean-Baptist de La Salle accompanied his venerable grandfather to the country retreat at Brouillet and there received from him lessons and examples of piety.”
+The introduction paragraph tells us that in 1555, Nicolas Moët bought the territory of Brouillet and became its ‘Seigneur’ [ie. Lord].
+The Moët family did not take up residence there and used it only as a place to visit.
+Only a century later, Jean Moët took over the property as his permanent residence as found in the deeds dated 1662.
+Many times, no doubt, John Baptist de La Salle accompanied his venerable grandfather to the countryside retreat at Brouillet and received lessons and examples of piety.

 The following is taken from the text of Br.
 Leon Aroz (CL 26, pp. 131-138):